 What Is PTSD?

-Traumatic events that can cause PTSD include:
+Trauma events that can lead to PTSD include:

-- physical or sexual abuse
+- physical or sexual abuse, or assault

-- acts of violence (such as school or neighborhood shootings)
+- school or neighborhood violence

-- natural or man-made disasters
+- natural disasters or fires

 - car accidents

 - sudden or forceful loss of a parent